jyotipro10/Relationship-between-Weather-and-Traffic-Events-using-Machine-Learning-Algorithms/README.md

 -> Here we explored two large datasets contains around 33 milion data.\
--> First we cleaned the traffic and weather data seperately and filtered out the required columns from the two datasets.\
+-> First we cleaned the traffic and weather data seperately and filtered out
+    the NY state data and the required columns from the two datasets.\
 -> In the next phase, we visualize the data and discard the outliers from the datasets gor more generalizationns.\
 -> Then we combined the two datasets in a single dataset and sort it by start time of the events.\